AlanSmithee419/Miles_Rigby_Coursera_Full_Stack_Course_Projects/README.txt

                        files for different funcitonality, such as for handling user input, a Library class for storing books, and a User class for borrowing and returning books to the library

-3. PortfolioSite - an HTML/CSS/JavaScript project for a Portfolio website, containing relevant sections including an About Me (currently containing Lorem Ipsum-like placeholder text), a Skills section with appropriate icons, and a form with input validation (currently does nothing, the data is not sent anywhere).
+3. PortfolioSite - This is a Coursera project for learning, not a complete portfolio of all my projects. an HTML/CSS/JavaScript project for a Portfolio website, containing relevant sections including an About Me (containing Lorem Ipsum-like placeholder text), a Skills section with appropriate icons, and a form with input validation (does nothing, the data is not sent anywhere).
 There is also a Projects section with filtering projects with different categories, and a card layout.
 Images in Projects can be clicked to display them in a modal view.
 The site is also responsive to narrow screens and windows, switching to a more vertical layout below 768px width.
                    The site is created through github pages and can be viewed at:

        https://alansmithee419.github.io/Miles_Rigby_Coursera_Full_Stack_Course_Projects/PortfolioSite/